Mihajlo7/Character-Coding/README.md

 ```
 ## Conclusion

 During this project, I learned a lot about algorithms and data structures.
 I became familiar with artificial intelligence algorithms and dynamic programming algorithms, understanding how some of them solve problems.
 I learned to recognize the scope of algorithms that solve a particular problem.
 I also encountered new technology, such as Clojure.
 Through this project, I realized the speed at which Clojure can execute.
 One way to further improve this project is by using primitives, which would further speed up the program.
 Initially, I found it challenging to write programs in the functional paradigm, but after several months of work, I became quite comfortable with this programming approach.
-After this project, I will continue to improve my skills by studying and optimizing algorithms in software architecture.
+After this project, I will continue to improve my skills by studying and optimizing algorithms in software engineering.